 “Weird,” he said.
-I agreed and looked around our place, at the stacks of magazines and books, video tapes, pictures of friends we hadn’t seen years, plies of laundry, too much like their house downstairs.
-“What was like down there?”
+I agreed and looked around our place, at the stacks of magazines and books, video tapes, pictures of friends we hadn’t seen in years, piles of laundry, too much like their house downstairs.
+“What was it like down there?”

 “Do you still think this is their universe?”
 I asked.

 “Us?”
 Charlie kissed my hand, got off the couch, and made the proper adjustments to watch Family Feud.

 “I might have a job,” he said, “selling furniture slipcovers.”